dreipol/vue-fetch-route/README.md

     };
     ```

+## Necessary polyfills

+The plugin uses the [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) API internally
+to compile fetch and storage urls.
+You should add the [url-search-params polyfill](https://www.npmjs.com/package/url-search-params)
+for MS Edge and Internet Explorer support.
+For detailed support tables, see the caniuse [support table](https://caniuse.com/#search=URLSearchParams).

 ## Route records - Additional fields

 To enable automatic fetch, your RouteConfigs need a few more properties to work with this plugin.